davekinkead/thesis/chapters/02-authority-and-justification/lit-review.md

 Authority can be distinguished from advice (practical vs theoretical authority) via the intention of its proclamations and reactions to non-compliance. p26

-"Expert advice gives seasons for belief, not action" p27
+"Expert advice gives reasons for belief, not action" p27

 We are in no way bound to follow the advice of experts, only those in authority. p27